 Q: I don't really understand how art auctions work, like presale estimates, reserve prices, and opening bids.
-I see or hear about these dollar amounts at both online and traditional auctions.
+I see or hear about art being offered in certain price ranges at both online and traditional auctions.
 Are they what the art is supposed to sell for?
 Are they what the art is worth?
 If there's a difference between presale estimates, opening bids and what the art is actually worth, what is it?
 Why does some art sell for much more than estimates or opening bids while other art only gets high bids that are well below these amounts?
 And what about art that gets no bids at all?
 Please explain.

 A: First, the definitions.
-A presale estimate is the price range within or around which an auction house believes a work of art will sell for.
+A presale estimate is the price range an auction house believes a work of art is reasonably likely to sell for.
 The reserve price is the minimum dollar amount that either the auction house or the consignor is willing to sell the art for.
-If the high bid is lower than the reserve price, the art will not sell.
-The opening bid amount is generally set below the low presale estimate and reserve price, often low enough to attract bidders with the prospect of getting bargains.
+The high bid must be equal to or higher than the reserve price for the art to sell.
+The opening bid amount is the lowest amount any bidder can bid and is generally set below the low presale estimate and reserve price.
+It is often low enough to attract bidders with the prospect of getting bargains.

-The accuracy of presale estimates, reserves, and opening bids depends on the abilities of auction house employees to locate and interpret past sales data about the art they are selling.
+The accuracy of presale estimates, reserves, and opening bids depends on the abilities of auction house employees to locate, analyze, and interpret past sales data about the art they are selling.
 The dollar amounts they come up with are basically educated guesses about what they think that art is worth.
-Presale values are based primarily on how much similar works of art have sold for at auctions in the recent past, but can at times be based in part on retail gallery selling prices as well.
 Also taken into consideration are factors like a work of art's condition, how significant of an example it is compared to other art by the artist, how desirable the subject matter is, the overall economic health of the marketplace, the current popularity of the artist with collectors and critics, and so on.

 For bidders, presale estimates serve as rough guidelines of what auction houses think art will sell for.
-They are primarily for people who don't have the time, access to price references, or skills necessary to research dollar values on their own (recommended procedure, however, is that auction buyers always research art independently before bidding).
-Presale estimates, reserves and opening bids are not to be taken as gospel, either in terms of what art is actually worth or what it will end up selling for.
+They are primarily for people who don't have the time, access to price references, or skills necessary to research dollar values on their own.
+Recommended procedure, however, is that auction buyers learn how to research and independently evaluate art before bidding.
+Never take presale estimates, reserves and opening bids as gospel, either in terms of what art is actually worth or what it might end up selling for.
 Once a sale begins, just about anything can happen.

-At traditional bricks and mortar auctions, presale estimates sometimes turn out to be way off in one direction or another because final selling prices get influenced by variables such as rumors, gossip, bidding wars, good or bad publicity, bidder psychology, unrealistic expectations of consignors, and even the weather.
+At traditional auctions, presale estimates sometimes turn out to be way off in one direction or another not necessarily because they were inaccurate to begin with, but rather that final selling prices were influenced by variables such as rumors, gossip, bidding wars, good or bad publicity, bidder psychology, unrealistic expectations of consignors, and even current events.
 For example, a painting's owner might insist on a presale estimate that's so high, the art won't get bid on at all.
-Or the presale estimate might be set way too low because the auction house overlooked certain critical information about the art that's spotted by collectors.
-Or a condition problem with the art might turn out to be much worse than the auction house originally thought, and so on.
+Or the presale estimate might be set way too low because the auction house overlooked certain critical information about the art or artist that's recognized by experienced dealers or collectors.
+Or a condition problem with the art might turn out to be much more serious than the auction house originally thought, and so on.

-Another reason presale estimates can be way off is that they're deliberately manipulated by the auction houses themselves, usually to the low side, in order to pack sales rooms, stimulate bidding, attract publicity, or end up selling the art for prices substantially higher than those estimates.
+Another reason presale estimates can be way off is that they're deliberately manipulated by the auction houses themselves, usually to the low side, in order to pack sales rooms, stimulate bidding, attract publicity, or end up making headlines when the art sells for what appear to be impressively high prices.
 The lower the estimates, the more likely potential buyers are to attend sales in hopes of snagging bargains.
-Likewise, people who consign art prefer doing business with auction houses that appear to be selling merchandise at prices significantly higher prices than were initially "expected."
+Techniques like this can also be good for business because consignors prefer doing business with auction houses that appear to be selling merchandise at prices a lot higher than were initially "expected."

 The auction houses knew that hammer prices would likely far exceed the estimates in these cases.
-The relatively uninformed mass media, however, was amazed by these "astonishing" sales results.
+The mainstream non-art media, however, were amazed by these "astonishing" sales results.
 They bit the bait big time and reported with banner headlines how crazed fans were bidding fortunes for worthless pieces of junk jewelry or cookie jars when, in fact, they were actually paying fair prices for documented historical artifacts that once belonged to very famous people.
-The auction houses' names name got splattered all over the media around the world in public relations coups of monster proportions.
+The auction houses got huge publicity around the world in these major public relations coups.
 The attention would not have been nearly as great nor the stories nearly as sensational had the auctions instead set realistic estimates that reflected the true historic importance of the merchandise.

-Now a word about online auctions.
-In sharp contrast to established bricks & mortar auctions that usually make every effort to reasonably represent the values of whatever they sell, opening bids and reserves at online auctions like eBay may or may not have any relationship whatsoever to the actual values of the items being sold.
-Private sellers can set whatever reserves or opening bids they feel like setting.
+Now a word about online auction platforms like eBay.
+In sharp contrast to established traditional auctions that usually make every effort to reasonably represent the values of whatever they sell, opening bids and reserves at online auctions like eBay may or may not have any relationship whatsoever to the actual values of the items being sold.
+Private sellers can set whatever reserves or opening bids they feel like setting whether they're realistic or not.
+They can also make statements about what they're selling that may or may not be accurate.
 In other words, if Mr. Jones owns a painting that he won't sell for any less than $50,000, he can set a $50,000 opening bid or reserve price regardless of whether that painting is worth $5,000,000 or 50¢.